-- The Approved Sponsor agrees to indemnify the Minister from and against any: - (a) cost or liability incurred by the Minister; or - loss or expense incurred by the Minister in dealing with any claim against it including (b) legal costs and expenses on a solicitor/own client basis and the cost of time spent, resources used or disbursements paid by the Minister, irrespective of whether there was fault on the part of the person whose conduct gave rise to that liability, loss or damage, or loss or expense.
+- The Approved Sponsor agrees to indemnify the Minister from and against any: 29.1 - cost or liability incurred by the Minister; or (a) - loss or expense incurred by the Minister in dealing with any claim against it including (b) legal costs and expenses on a solicitor/own client basis and the cost of time spent, resources used or disbursements paid by the Minister, irrespective of whether there was fault on the part of the person whose conduct gave rise to that liability, loss or damage, or loss or expense.

-- (c) any act or omission by the Approved Sponsor or its Personnel in connection with this Agreement: or - (d) any breach by the Approved Sponsor of its obligations or warranties under this Agreement:
+- any act or omission by the Approved Sponsor or its Personnel in connection with this (c) Agreement; or - any breach by the Approved Sponsor of its obligations or warranties under this (d) Agreement;

-- The Approved Sponsor's liability to indemnify the Minister under clause 29.1 will be reduced proportionately to the extent that any breach of this Agreement by the Minister or any act or omission involving fault on the part of the Minister contributed to the relevant cost, liability, loss, damage, or expense. - 29.3 The right of the Minister to be indemnified under clause 29.1 is in addition to, and not exclusive of, any other right, power or remedy provided by law, but the Minister is not entitled to be compensated in excess of the amount of the relevant cost, liability, loss, damage, or expense. - 29.4 In clause 29.1: - "the Minister" includes officers, employees and agents of the Minister; and (a) - "Personnel" means a party's officers, employees, agents, contract staff or professional (b) advisers engaged in, or in relation to, the performance or management of this Agreement; - 29.5 Clause 29.1 will survive six (6) years from the expiration or termination of this Agreement.
+- The Approved Sponsor's liability to indemnify the Minister under clause 29.1 will be reduced proportionately to the extent that any breach of this Agreement by the Minister or any act or omission involving fault on the part of the Minister contributed to the relevant cost, liability, loss, damage, or expense. - The right of the Minister to be indemnified under clause 29.1 is in addition to, and not exclusive of, any other right, power or remedy provided by law, but the Minister is not entitled to be compensated in excess of the amount of the relevant cost, liability, loss, damage, or expense. - 29.4 In clause 29.1: - (a) - y other right, power or remedy provided by law, but the Minister is not entitled to be ensated in excess of the amount of the relevant cost, liability, loss, damage, or expense. use 29.1:

+"the Minister" includes officers, employees and agents of the Minister; and "Personnel" means a party's officers, employees, agents, contract staff or professional advisers engaged in, or in relation to, the performance or management of this Agreement are 29.1 will survive six (6) years from the expiration or termination of this Agreement. - 29.5 Clause 29.1 will survive six (6) years from the expiration or termination of this Agreement.